unmanned-player/nbus/README.md

 Using path based prefix can provide some access control if that is so desired.
 In that create sub-directories under path prefix with various users and groups.
 In the application, set umask() and set effective UID/GID appropriately and create context.
 Use diagnostic utility as `root` user to be able to see all contexts.

+## Development/Contributions

+nBus is developed and released from [GitLabs](https://gitlab.com/unmdplyr/nbus).
+Please send in feature-requests, faults, patches, swearing, blaming and beating there.